 Determining Personal Colors

-To select becoming colors for your wardrobe, you must consider three very important factors-your skin, your eyes and your hair.
-Your personal coloring gives you clues to the colors you can wear best in makeup and fashions.
+When selecting colors for your wardrobe, consider three factors of your personal coloring: your skin color, your eye color, and your hair color.
+Personal coloring gives clues to your best-worn colors in clothing and cosmetics.
 Some people even go as far as to use their personal coloring to determine the colors they use to decorate their home.

-Which colors one selects to wear are important in creating an attractive appearance.
-Becoming colors add clearness or glow to the skin and bring out the color of the hair and eyes.
-Unbecoming colors appear to drain color from the skin, leaving it sallow and unhealthy looking, or causing it to appear more florid or purple.
+The colors you select to wear are important in creating an attractive appearance.
+Flattering colors can brighten the skin and emphasize the color of the hair and eyes.
+Unflattering colors can make the skin look drained, sallow, or unhealthy.

-Whatever your color choices, the emphasis should be on you.
-You can wear any color you want to, in the right location, in the right amount and in the right combination.
+However, you can wear any color in the right location, amount, and combination.
 Some colors may not look unattractive, but they won't be your best colors.
 Taking the time to determine your best colors is important if you want to:

-Your personal coloring patterns can give you a clue to the color family, brightness, and intensity you will want to use in your wardrobe.
+Your personal coloring can indicate the color family, brightness, and intensity you will want to use for colors in your wardrobe.
 If you are not pleased with your coloring, work to offset it by selecting wardrobe colors that will de-emphasize it.

-There are no set rules for color use, but there are some principles that can be used to achieve a pleasing wardrobe color scheme.
-The skin color is the most important consideration.
-However, when either the hair color or eye coloring are outstanding, they should be emphasized over the skin coloring.
+There are no set rules for color use, but there are some principles that can be used to achieve a desirable wardrobe color scheme.
+Skin color is the most important consideration.
+However, when either your hair or eye color is outstanding, it should be emphasized over your skin color.

-As you begin the search for your most becoming colors, you must determine the underlying color in you complexion.
+As you begin the search for your most flattering colors, you must determine the underlying color in your complexion.
 Is it warm or cool?
-Warm complexions have yellow, peach or red undertones.
-Cool complexions have pink, violet or blue undertones.
+Warm complexions have yellow, peach, or red undertones, while cool complexions have pink, violet, or blue undertones (Figure 1).

 To determine your basic coloring, analyze your skin without makeup.
-Be sure to use strong natural light or incandescent lighting; fluorescent lighting causes colors to look different.
+Be sure to use natural or incandescent lighting; fluorescent lighting can alter the appearance of colors.
 Wear a light, neutral color or place a white towel around your shoulders so no external colors interfere.

-Now, look at your face in a good mirror.
-What are the major colors that you see?
+Now, look at your face in a mirror.
+What are the prominent colors that you see?
 Do not be misled by a suntan.
-Most skins, regardless of race or tan, will have undertones of yellow, red, pink or blue.
+Most skin, regardless of race or tan, will have undertones of yellow, red, pink, or blue.
 If you have trouble determining the color on your face, look at the inside of your wrist or your stomach.

-After determining basic skin tone, warm or cool, consider the color of your hair and eyes.
-These three colors, skin, hair and eyes, make up your personal coloring, and must be considered as you select makeup and fashion colors to create an attractive appearance.
+After determining your basic skin tone (warm or cool), consider the color of your hair and eyes.
+These three colors—skin, hair, and eyes—make up your personal coloring and should be considered when selecting clothing and cosmetics.
 Colors that flatter your skin usually look good with your hair and eye coloring, but not always.
-In such cases, always select the color that looks best with your skin.
+In such cases, select the color that looks best with your skin.